tundeiness/eBartender/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is the frontend part of the Microverse Bootcamp Capstone project named eBARTENDER.
+This is a Microverse Bootcamp Final Capstone project named eBARTENDER.
 Consideration is given to making it a responsive, mobile-first app with a Ruby on Rails RESTful API at the back-end and ReactJS for the front-end.
-When a user hit the link, they are presented with option of logging in as a previous user or sign up afresh.
+When a user navigates to the app, they are presented with option of either logging in as a previous user or signing up as a new user.
 Once done the user is presented with a list of curated Cocktails from different part of the world.
-A user can add the Cocktail as part of favourite cocktail and from there they can get the recipe in case they want to prepare such cocktail at home.
+A user can add a Cocktail as part of favourite cocktail list and from there they can get the recipe in case they want to prepare such cocktail at home.
 If the user is bored with the current favourite cocktail list, they can remove it from their list of favourites and move on to select new ones.
 The app is tested with RSpec and uses PostgreSQL as the main